supersonictw/se_nginx/README.md

 ## Before
 Type
     getenforce
-If you get nothing, quit it.
+If you get nothing or "Permissive", quit there.
+It means your Kernel do not or disable have SELinux.

 ## Installation
 Login as ROOT user, and than clone the Repo and type: